 Seriously flavorful Instant Pot Mexican Rice is absolutely perfect as a vegetarian side, with tacos, as a filling for burritos and quesadillas or just by itself.
 We added corn and bell peppers so that this can also double up as a main.
 And the instant pot really takes the work out of making Mexican Rice at home.

 Did I tell you about the time we went to Mexico and actually ate real mexican food?
 Which was awesome.
 All the tacos in the world!
 Lots of grilled meats and I think the best bloody mary I've had so far!

 And there was a lot of mexican rice.
 It's just a humble side dish that sits around to be paired with other things, and it's really simple to taste but still delicious.
-Just an underlying hint of spice from jalapenos and tomato flavoured rice.
+Just an underlying hint of spice from jalapenos and tomato flavored rice.
 This recipe is nothing like it because we like things spicay and we wanted mexican rice to stand out on its own.

-So I don’t claim authenticity here but this recipe is gooooood!
+So I don't claim authenticity here but this recipe is gooooood!
 Its flavorful, spicy and we added corn and bell peppers to make it more hearty.

 We used some ground chipotle chillies and cumin to spice this up.
-The chipotle adds a smoky flavour that’s really hard to beat.
+The chipotle adds a smoky flavor that's really hard to beat.
 The key to well cooked, fluffy rice is to roast the rice before cooking.
 And that's a trick I use every time I make rice - its the same trick I've used in vegetable pulao and jeera rice.
 It ensures that you have soft, fluffy rice every single time.
 It also adds a beautiful nutty flavor to rice and lentils.